TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 <div class="lesson-content__panel" markdown="1">

-1. Go through the [get started guide for relational databases](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-node-postgresql), which covers migrations, schema, and the Prisma client.
+1. Go through the [Quickstart with Prisma ORM and PostgreSQL](https://www.prisma.io/docs/getting-started/prisma-orm/quickstart/postgresql), which covers migrations, schema, and the Prisma client.

    <div class="lesson-note" markdown="1">

    #### Getting Prisma to work with JavaScript

    Recently, Prisma has decided to only continue supporting Typescript.
-This means we will need to modify their Getting Started guide to have it work with JavaScript.
+This means we will need to modify their Quickstart guide to have it work with JavaScript.

-   While following these tutorial steps, modify them in the following ways:
+   While following the steps in the guide, modify them in the following ways:

    **Step 1:** Skip these two commands: